Putharekulu Recipe (Traditional Andhra Sweet Made at Home)

 • Cardamom powder – ½ tsp

-Preparation
+Preparation Process

-Step 1: Rice Starch Batter
+Step 1: Prepare Rice Starch Batter

 Step 2: Prepare Putharekulu Sheets

-• Repeat the process for all sheets.
+8. Repeat the same process to prepare multiple sheets.

-Step 3: Prepare Filling
+Step 3: Prepare the Sweet Filling

-• Heat ghee in a pan.
+1. Heat ghee in a pan on low flame.

-• Add chopped cashews and almonds, fry lightly.
+2. Add chopped cashews and almonds.

 Step 4: Assemble Putharekulu

-• Repeat for all sheets.
+5. Repeat the same process for all sheets.

 Tips